skylight-hq/skylight.digital/pages/toolkits/service_design_framework/07_ phase_5_implement.md

 #### Roadmap

-Our roadmap allowed us to strategically lay out how we would go about implementing the solutions, including timelines, who would be involved, outcomes and what feedback we wanted to continue to gather.
+Our roadmap allowed us to strategically lay out how we’d go about implementing the solutions (including timelines), who’d be involved, outcomes, and what feedback we wanted to continue to gather.
 Though we haven’t reached the Implement phase yet, we started building this early to test and gain alignment around our plan.

 #### MVP